 2. Go for a bike ride

 If your dog is a runner, then it might be time to try out bike riding with your dog.
-Bike attachments, like the Petego Cycleash, can be used to safely clip your dog to your bike, allowing him to go for a run while you take a leisurely bike ride.
+Bike attachments, like the Sherpa Cycleash, can be used to safely clip your dog to your bike, allowing him to go for a run while you take a leisurely bike ride.
 This is great for high energy breeds who are used to the free-roaming nature of the dog park.

 Bike attachments take some time to get used to, so start with short rides in familiar areas until your dog is confidently keeping up with you.